vectronic/homebridge-velux-KFX210/README.md

 * `state_poll_interval` is the polling interval in seconds for the `alarm` and `error` states.
 * `comfort_switch_time` is the time in seconds for the comfort open or close relay to be switched on.
+* `python_path` is the path to python for invoking automation HAT API

 ### Velux Integration